Driving back down south from working in Santa Maria recently, I

 But I was committed, so I waited in line for about 25 minutes before I reached the front door, and was finally able to check out the menu board, which was located right next to the small window where the food is ordered.
 Customers make their choices from the 20 items listed on the menu board, or one of the daily specials, order from the window, then take a seat at one of the picnic tables in the covered back patio area, and wait patiently for your order number to be called.

-The handwritten menu board gives brief descriptions all of their offerings, which primarily consist of various types of tacos using chicken, steak, pork, chorizo, or vegetables.
+of tacos using chicken, steak, pork, chorizo, or vegetables.
 All of the tacos are served with homemade corn tortillas, and as you wait in line to order, you can watch a woman in the kitchen whose sole job it is to hand press and grill fresh tortillas.

 As it was my first time, I decided to just order the basics.
 My order consisted of two chicken tacos and one steak taco.
 The chicken tacos, also came with grilled bell peppers, onions, and mushrooms, and were served with two fresh corn tortillas, which were buried at the bottom of the plate.
 You can see from the photo below that the portion of meat was quite generous, as it completely covered the two tortillas, and the server had to tell me that the tortillas were underneath the avalanche of chicken and veggies.